Art-Sells/Arells/Build-Notes.md

 - - delet

 #### If sharing (organic) happens:
 - Purchase MDR for: Binaural Frequency Meditation - Positive Relaxing Dreamy Peaceful Ambient
+- Purchase MDR for: Cinematic Ambient Piano - amadasounds
 - Add Worst Case Scenarios (in notes)
 - - Update WAU (for Advertisers Value (Finance Value, benefit from first mover advantage since our users will know, recognize your brand first [USA users {figure out how to read IP addresses}])) "Advertising is (also) Investing into their brand awareness for brand recognition into future infrastructure to use our infrastructure to sell their products on the platform.
 - - Add User location/etc